-Food Studies takes an interdisciplinary approach to the exploration of food, with an emphasis on extending food knowledge and skills and building individual pathways to health and wellbeing through the application of practical food skills.
-Food Studies provides a framework for informed and confident food selection and food preparation within today's complex architecture of influences and choices.
-Practical work is integral to Food Studies and includes cooking, demonstrations, creating and responding to design briefs, dietary analysis, food sampling and taste-testing, sensory analysis, product analysis and scientific experiments.
+Food Studies explores the many aspects of food with the aim to extend food knowledge and skills through interactive theory and practical lesson.
+Food Studies provides students with the knowledge to make informed and confident food selection and food preparation choices.
+The practical work is essential to Food Studies and includes cooking, demonstrations, creating and responding to design briefs, dietary analysis, food sampling and taste-testing, sensory analysis, product analysis and scientific experiments.